spierala/mini-rx-store/README.md

 -   [Angular Integration](https://spierala.github.io/mini-rx-store/docs/angular): Use MiniRx Store the Angular way: `StoreModule.forRoot()`, `StoreModule.forFeature()`, ...

 ## Key Concepts
+- The store is a single object which holds the global application state.
+It is the "single source of truth"
 - State is exposed as RxJS Observable
-- State has a flat hierarchy and is divided into "features" (also called "slices" in Redux world)
+- State has a flat hierarchy and is divided into "feature states" (also called "slices" in Redux world)
-- For each "feature" we can decide to use the **Redux API** with actions and reducers or the **FeatureStore API** with `setState`
+- For each "feature state" we can decide to use the **Redux API** with actions and a reducer or the **Feature Store API** with `setState`
-- State is read-only and can only be changed by dispatching actions (Redux API) or by using setState (FeatureStore)
+- State is read-only (immutable) and can only be changed by dispatching actions (Redux API) or by using setState (Feature Store API)

 ## Installation
 Install from the NPM repository using npm: